ask me what book I'd recommend to a novice Omaha player. There are other useful books, but my normal reply is: the Bible. Omaha has the

 other cards paired on the board, there are exactly forty possible river cards.
 Exactly ten pair the board to make you a loser.
 Exactly

 thirty do not pair the board and make you the winner.
-That's it -- pure, simplistic math.
+That's it -- pure, basic math.
 In the long run, you win three out of four.

 This is known.
 This is Omaha.